aaravmahajanofficial/Mercuri/SECURITY.md

 ## Security Updates

 I will release security updates and patches as needed to address identified vulnerabilities.
-I encourage users to keep their installations of [Your Project Name] up-to-date to ensure they are protected against the latest known security risks.
+I encourage users to keep their installations of `Mercuri` up-to-date to ensure they are protected against the latest known security risks.

 ## Scope